top of page

 Lap 7: Landi loses two positions and after a great start already drops to 11th place.

 Lap 8: There are problems with magneto on Behra's Gordini, and the Frenchman loses speed, missing rivals one by one.
-Landi loses another position, missing Frere, and Flinterman goes down because of a broken differential.
+Meanwhile, Landi loses another position, missing Frere, while Flinterman drops out of the race due to a broken differential.

 Lap 10: Downing overtakes Wharton and becomes 12th.